-- In the preprocessor one can use the #write instruction. - During execution one can use the Print statement.
+- In the preprocessor one can use the #write instruction (see 1.36). - During execution one can use the Print statement (see 5.76).

 In both cases one should use the format string.
-The syntax is described in the chapter on these statements.
+The syntax is described in the chapters on these statements.
 The format descriptor of a dollar variable is %\$ and this looks after the format string for the next dollar variable.
 Of course one can also use the dollar variable as a preprocessor variable when printing/writing in the preprocessor.